m-lamonaca/programming-notes/Java/Java Collection Framework.md

 # Java Collection Framework - JCF

-All classes that permit the handling of groups of objects constituite the Java Collection Framework.
+All classes that permit the handling of groups of objects constitute the Java Collection Framework.

 A Collection is a *container* in which several objects are grouped in a *single entity*.

-The **Java Collection Framework** is constituited by:
+The **Java Collection Framework** is constituted by:

 - **Interfaces** the define the operations of a generic collection.
 They can be split into two categories:
   - **Collection**: used to optimize operations of insertion, modification and deletion of elements in a group of objects.
   - **Map**: optimized for look-up operations.
 - **Classes** that implement the interfaces using different data structures.
-- **Algorithms** consistng in methods to operate over a collection.
+- **Algorithms** consisting in methods to operate over a collection.

 ![Java Collection Hierarchy](../.images/java_java-collection-framework.png "Java Collection Hierarchy")